andrea-weisberg/readme-sprint-devportal/docs/companion-api/reports/unsettled-transactions-report-2.md

 <li><strong>SystemDate</strong> – this is Paymentology’s system date in UTC +2 time zone.</li>
 <li><strong>SequenceNumber </strong>– this is a unique sequence card identifier showing a running number for the cards created.</li>
 <li><strong>TrackingNumber</strong> – this is a unique 15-digit tracking identifier for the card.</li>
-<li><strong>NetworkTransactionID</strong> – the Transaction ID of the transaction, as created by the card network.
-You can match this against the Transaction ID on the <a href="https://developer.sprint.paymentology.com/companion-api/reports/mark-off-file/">Mark-off file</a></li>
+<li><strong>NetworkTransactionID</strong> – the Transaction id of the transaction, as created by the card network.
+You can match this against the Transaction id on the <a href="https:developer.sprint.paymentology.com/companion-api/reports/mark-off-file/">Mark-off file</a></li>
 </ul>
 <p> </p>